Quotes — price a job and get customer sign-off before the work starts

 - Request-a-quote creates a job, not a quote: Staff sometimes expect a Quote record to appear in Billing after a web form submission.
 The web form creates a Job (LEAD status) and a customer + vehicle.
 Staff must then create the quote manually.

-- AI price suggestions require historical data: The AI price panel shows richer suggestions once your shop has completed jobs with pricing snapshots.
-Brand-new shops will get rate-card-based suggestions only.
+- AI Price Assist gets better with history: The panel shows richer suggestions once your shop has completed jobs with pricing snapshots.
+Brand-new shops get rate-card-based estimates only.

 Related modules